doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP ADD RANGE NAME` command <!-- REF #method.VP ADD RANGE NAME.Summary -->creates or modifies a named range in the open document<!-- END REF -->.
+The `VP ADD RANGE NAME` command <!-- REF #_method_.VP ADD RANGE NAME.Summary -->creates or modifies a named range in the open document<!-- END REF -->.

 >Named ranges created by this command are saved with the document.